-Parent/Guardian Signature Date: / /
+Parent/Guardian Signature / Parent/Guardian Signature /

-Parent/Guardian Signature Date: / ./

 STUDENT

-I have thoroughly reviewed and agree to abide by each of the policies, procedures and expectations outlined in the C Parent Handbook and Orange County Public Schools' Student Code of Conduct.
-I have read and understand the Code Family Contract and agree to uphold its tenets.
+I have thoroughly reviewed and agree to abide by each of the policies, procedures and expectations outlined in the Orlando Science Schools Student & Parent Handbook and Orange County Public Schools' Student Code of Conduct.
+I have read and understand the Code of Conduct, Discipline Plan, and the Family Contract and agree to uphold its tenets.
 I understand that failure to do so may result in my expulsion.

+Student's Signature

-Student's Signature Date: / /
+Date: / /